 Eliminate draughts with easy DIY tips

-As well as reducing heat loss, eliminating draughts can help improve thermal comfort – or how warm you feel – reducing the temptation to reach for the thermostat and turn it up a degree or two.
+As well as reducing heat loss, eliminating draughts can help improve thermal comfort – or how warm you feel.
+This reduces the temptation to reach for the thermostat and turn it up a degree or 2.
 These tips are also suitable if you live in a rental home or are working on a budget.

 30. Invest in thicker curtains or blinds

-The heavier the curtain or blind, generally speaking, the more effective it is at preventing heat exchange between the cold air around the window and the warm air in the rest of the room.
+Generally speaking, the heavier the curtain or blind, the more effective it is at preventing heat exchange between the cold air around the window and the warm air in the rest of the room.

 31. Get automatic door closers